 I could probably write a freaking book on the ways that the world holds you back.
 It’s ridiculous!
 The world tries to funnel us all into these neat little packages of workers, but nobody truly fits into it.
 But for the sake of brevity, let’s just summarize two big ones.

 The world starts holding you back as soon as you enter school.
 If you can’t sit quietly and absorb knowledge the way that the public school system wants you to, too bad for you.
 You will now be one step behind your peers for the rest of your life.
 Best of luck to you!

 On the plus side, at least the school system tries to help kids that are falling behind.
-There are remedial classes, work study programs, and workshop programs that lets kids with differing abilities still get some type of education and experience.
+There are remedial classes, work-study programs, and workshop programs that let kids with differing abilities still get some type of education and experience.
 It’s not enough in my opinion, but at least it’s something.

 Making a living

 But it gets even worse when you are an adult.
 Now, no one even cares that the world is trying to hold you back.
 Oh, you’re an amazing artist?
 Too bad, nobody values that.
 Waste your life in a minimum wage job and try to find time to create art in your limited free time.
 Are you a super caring, giving person who values taking care of your family?
 Society scoffs at the idea that this type of work should be paid!
 You had better either marry well and hope you won’t get divorced, or spend your life working a miserable job so you can support that family.